Chiang Rai

 Chalermchai Kositpipat

-Chiang Rai’s induction into the UNESCO Creative Cities Network in October was largely credited to renowned national artist Chalermchai Kositpipat.
-His masterpiece, Wat Rong Khun, prominently featured on UNESCO’s website, symbolises his tribute to both Buddhism and King Rama IX.
+Chiang Rai’s induction into the UNESCO Creative Cities Network in October was largely credited to renowned national artist Chalermchai Kositpipat, whose masterpiece, Wat Rong Khun, is prominently featured on UNESCO’s website.
 Born in 1955, Chalermchai has been a driving force in modern Thai art, known for resisting Western influence and promoting traditional Thai aesthetics.
 His contributions include two of Chiang Rai’s most well-known landmarks, Wat Rong Khun and the Clock Tower in the downtown area.

 Over the years, he has earned numerous accolades, including the Silpathorn Award, recognition as a National Artist, and several honorary doctorates.
 Now retired, Chalermchai lives simply—devoting time to meditation, art, and motorbike adventures.
 His latest creation can be found near Wat Rong Khun, a mural in the making with other graffiti artists.